Tutorial: Choosing a Good Topic

 - Read your course readings and class notes for ideas.

 - Wikipedia and Google provide background material, but not necessarily reliable information.

-- Subject Guides, created by librarians at UMBC, identify subject encyclopedias, books, databases, and other scholarly materials.
+- Research Guides, created by librarians at UMBC, identify subject encyclopedias, books, databases, and other scholarly materials.

 - Online reference sources provide scholarly entries, overviews, and background information.